wulff/vagrant-jenkins/README.md

 Installation
 ------------

-1. Clone this repository and go to the directory containing the vagrant configuration file (Vagrantfile).
+1. Clone this repository using the `--recursive` flag (to get the submodules).
-2. Run `vagrant up`
+2. Go to the root of the repository and run `vagrant up`.

 Getting started